 3. The website will now ask you to complete a small puzzle by dragging a piece of it through the slider.
 This is in place to make sure you are a human and not a bot.

-4. Once you are on the homepage of the website, Hover over the profile icon in the top right panel.
+4. Once you are on the website’s homepage, Hover over the profile icon in the top right panel.

 5. Click on Account.
 This will take you to the account details and settings page of the exchange.

 6. If Two Factor Authentication is not enabled on your account, the website will automatically give you a pop up as a recommendation to set it up.

 7. As you can see, there are two ways in which you can enable 2FA – Google Authentication and SMS Authentication.
 Choose the type of 2FA that you want to go ahead with.

 Note: It is recommended that you stick with Google Authentication for more security.

 8. If you don’t get this pop-up window, you can find the options sitting right on the accounts page in the right-hand panel.

 9. Click on the ‘Enable’ option in front of Google Authentication.
 This will take you to a page that shows the relevant steps to be followed to set it up.